- Things to Know

 - Hydroceles are painless, soft swellings and may be either present at birth (congenital) or develop later.

-- A very large majority of hydroceles present at birth resolve spontaneously by one year of age.
+- A very large majority of hydroceles present at birth resolve spontaneously by 1 year of age.

 - Hydroceles that are not congenital or those still present after one year of age may need surgical correction.

 - There are other conditions that must be considered when evaluating a boy with chronic, non-tender scrotal swelling.
 These include hernia, varicocele, and tumor.
 Physical examination is very helpful in sorting through these options.
 Rarely are diagnostic or invasive studies necessary.